 - When required, health visitors will participate in Case Conferences via Skype and will share safeguarding reports with families over the phone rather than shared face to face.

 - If you need additional support you can phone the HBC on 0345 6078866

-If you or your family have either a new cough or a fever the Health Visitor may need to postpone the visit.
+If you or your family have either a persistent cough or a high temperature the Health Visitor will need to postpone the visit.